 Dustin Faeder practices Criminal Defense and Juvenile Law in Middle Tennessee.
 He is a native Tennessean who grew up in Knoxville, where he was an Eagle Scout, a National Merit Scholar, and Valedictorian of Bearden High School.

-Dustin authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, found here: https://sites.google.com/view/philosophywithoutreference/home
+In 2017, Dustin authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, found here: https://sites.google.com/view/philosophywithoutreference/home